-Why Does Network Mapping Matter?
+Why is Network Mapping Important?

 The old saying, “You can’t see the forest for the trees,” applies aptly to networks.
 Having a high-level view that you can drill down into is a game changer for network pros.
 “Having a network map allows you to visualize your network and everything associated with it.
 Through a network map, every device currently connected to your network is visually represented.
 Most network mapping tools automatically generate maps based on periodic scans, keeping your network visualization regularly up to date.
 Some programs even allow you to customize how your map looks, giving you control over how you want your map to look,” explained Solutions Review’s What is Network Mapping and How Does it Help Network Performance?
 “Depending on the tool, network maps can alert you when problems like excess traffic or networks going down occur.
 By checking your map, you can instantly see what devices are having problems, which will help you quickly figure out where the issue is coming from.
 Some mapping tools have automation features to instantly address detected problems.”